DanJMulder/meddocr/README.md

     - Tab 1: Editable textboxes that are preloaded with the relevant text snippets (decided by encounter context info from the sidebar)
     - Tab 2:
       - Section A: Preview of note output (combining sidebar info + textboxes into minimally formatted note)
-      - Section B: Save and billing buttons
+      - Section B: Save and encounter buttons
 5. Server
   - Clinical encounter note creation sections (created depending on the demographic info from the sidebar and the text input in the editable textboxes)
   - Functions for combining all the note module sections into a single text object